 Which pillow fits me?

-What thickness of pillow you choose depends mainly on your sleeping position.
-Or rather, in which position do you prefer to fall asleep?
-In fact, once asleep, you move up to 30 times a night.
-In general, we speak of three types of sleepers: back sleepers, side sleepers and stomach sleepers.
+What thickness of pillow you choose depends mainly on your favorite sleeping position.
+Or rather: in which position do you prefer to fall asleep?
+After all, once you are asleep, you move up to 30 to 40 times a night.
+In general, we speak of three possible favorite sleeping positions: back sleepers, side sleepers and stomach sleepers.

 Side sleepers need a thick pillow to adequately support the head when lying on your side.
 Choose a pillow that is not too soft or you will still have too little support.
 Shape pillows are also available for side sleepers.

 Belly sleepers benefit from a thin pillow.
 Provided the pillow is thin enough, you can choose hard or soft depending on your personal preference.
-A shape pillow is not a good choice for a stomach sleeper.
 Some stomach sleepers prefer to sleep without a pillow.
+Know that sleeping on your stomach often has an underlying cause, namely, often the mattress is too firm.
+The reverse can also be the case, when a mattress has been slept on too long, it can lose support, causing you to “hang” in the mattress.
+And that leads to lower back pain.

 Types of pillows